 Houseparents are responsible for most student transportation needs.
 They must maintain driving records in good standing.
 All houseparents are trained to drive the 10-passenger vans used for student transportation.

 The school is founded on Judeo-Christian values.
 Houseparents lead the students in daily devotions.
-They also take them to the on-campus Sunday morning chapel service.
-Proselytizing is not condoned.
+They also take them to the on-campus Sunday morning Chapel service.
+Proselytizing is not permitted.

 Houseparents live in quality private apartments connected to their student homes.
 No more than two dependent children may live with a houseparent couple.

 New houseparents are in “flex” status when they are first hired.
 This means they live in a private apartment, but work in a variety of homes until assigned a specific student home.
 When placed into a student home, they move into the apartment connected to that home.